tryswift/trySwiftCodeOfConduct/README.md

 ## Action

 If you are being harassed, notice someone else that is being harassed, or have any other concerns, please contact a member of the try!
-Swift organizers or volunteers immediately.
+Conference organizers or volunteers immediately.

 try!
-Swift organizers and volunteers can be identified by t-shirts or will be stationed at reception/check-in of the venue.
+Conference organizers and volunteers can be identified by t-shirts or will be stationed at reception/check-in of the venue.
 Contact email: info@tryswiftconf.com

 ## License